 What is Au Jus?

-The key to this recipe is the thinly-sliced Italian roast beef.
+The key to this fabulous sandwich is good beef.
 This can be a bit challenging to find sometimes, but it’s oh-so-worth-it!
-You have several options to choose from to find that extra thin beef.
+You have several options for a good beef filling to choose from:

-First of all, try the deli within the grocery store to see if the butcher can thinly slice you roast beef.
+- Try the deli within the grocery store to see if the butcher can thinly slice the roast beef.
 While there is sometimes pre-packaged roast beef available to purchase, the deli counter will have a cut that is far better tasting.

 Other Sandwich Recipes to Try: